nullableVoidPtr/deobf/ARCHITECTURE.md

 * Transformation

 # Program structure
-deobf has multiple "targets" to deobfuscate, focusing on a specific obfuscator; the only maintained target is the one for JavaScript Obfuscator, however, as deobf is a framework, more targets, potentially with specialised passes, can be implemented.
+deobf has multiple "targets" to deobfuscate, however, as deobf is a framework, more targets, potentially with specialised passes, can be implemented.

 ## Targets
 A target is a sequence of passes, specified in `lib/targets/` using the `TargetComposer` function; an example, the `TerserTarget`, is illustrated below: